Léo Moura: Flamengo

 Joining Flamengo in 2005, Léo Moura arrived with certain suspicion from the fans, as he was known as a "nomadic player" who played for all of Flamengo's major rivals before.
 However, Léo soon made its mark for the Gávea club, being an important part of the squad and helping it avoid relegation.
 A skilled passer and dribbler, Leo Moura cemented his status as a key player for the Rio Club.

-In 2006, the well-travelled Léo Moura won his first career title, the 2006 Copa do Brasil.
-With this victory, Flamengo earned a place at the 2007 Copa Libertadores after a four-year-long absence, and Moura cemented his place as a definite starter for the team.
-Falling at the good graces of the supporters of the club, Leo Moura formed a competent full back duo with Juan, a partnership which would last until Juan's departure from the club in 2010.
-Alongside the versatile midfielder Renato Abreu and the goalkeeper Bruno, Moura was one of the highlights of the squad.
+Moura's first career title was won at the 2006 Copa do Brasil.
+With this victory, Flamengo earned a place at the 2007 Copa Libertadores after a four-year-long absence.
+Moura formed a competent full back duo with Juan, a partnership which would last until Juan's departure from the club in 2010.
+Alongside midfielder Renato Abreu and the goalkeeper Bruno, Moura was received as one of the highlights of the squad.

 In spite of a poor showing at the 2007 Copa Libertadores, Leo Moura had a good year in 2007, winning the Campeonato Carioca and being chosen by Placar magazine as the best right back of the season, winning the Bola de Prata award.

 In 2008, after extending his contract with Flamengo, Leo Moura was called up to defend the Brazil national team in a friendly against Ireland.
 Moura was part of the squad which won the Taça Guanabara and the Campeonato Carioca, and was once again the winner of the Bola de Prata.